andrewfulrich/permission-utils/README.md

  * read and update to a user who belonged to group2
  * all permissions to a user who belonged to neither

+To use, pass the required info into getGroupPerms to get the user's permissions.

 For API documentation, see https://andrewfulrich.github.io/permission-utils/